-Nourished by the Arizona sunshine and well water derived from the spring-fed creek that transects our land, the original orchard was planted some 50 years ago by landowner Bill Farney.
-However, these fertile lands have been sustaining Native American farming cultures for millennia.
-Non-fruit bearing trees on property include several gigantic specimins of Eucalyptus trees, standing 100 feet call, as well as a giant Tamarisk and California Pepper trees, all of which add to the shaded allure of the inn.
+Nourished by the Arizona sunshine and pristine water derived from the spring-fed creek that transects our land, the original orchard was planted some 50 years ago by landowner, Bill Farney.

+Seasonally, all fruit is available for purchase.
+We will let you know what’s ripe and when the fruit will be ready for harvest.
 Aravaipa Farms occasionally hosts Bushel Days where non-guests of the Inn are invited to pick their own fruits and pay by the pound.
-Look for our produce sold alongside that of Sleeping Frog Farms at select farmers markets in Tucson, including Heirloom Farmers Market at Rillito Park (Sundays), Food in Root Market at St. Philips (seasonally on Sundays) and Food Bank Market at San Augustin’s Plaza (Thursdays).
+Look for our produce at local markets in Tucson including Time Market and Rincon Market and at select farmers markets in Tucson, including Heirloom Farmers Market at Rillito Park (Sunday mornings).

 One of the goals of the farm is to produce and serve as much of our own food as possible.
 Therefore, we jam, pickle, preserve, and jar seasonally in order to share these delightful flavors throughout the year.
 We are proud to feature an 11,000 sq. ft. vegetable and flower garden.
 Anything we can’t use in a timely matter is sold at markets and restaurants.

 The winter garden (Oct. –Apr.) features many root vegetables and greens, such as asparagus, broccoli, carrots, celery, spinach, arugula, onions and bok choy.
 The summer garden (May–Sept.) produces beans, peas, peppers, tomatoes, squash, melons, and flowers.
 When available, our produce and fruits are available for our our guests to purchase.